 - Jo-Ann Curtis Birmingham Manufacturers Project (Birmingham Museums Trust);

 - Patrick Goossens Collecting print related artifacts to preserve the true craft of printing (Association of European Printing Museums / Project Letter-kunde, Antwerp);

 - Georgina Grant Letterpress is alive and well; printing across the Gorge (Blists Hill Victorian Town, Ironbridge Gorge Museum Trust);

-- Lee Hale Title to follow (Winterbourne House & Garden, Birmingham);
+- Lee Hale Letterpress production and participation in a heritage setting (Winterbourne House & Garden, Birmingham);

 - Alexandra Frankin Letterpress and public engagement with research (Centre for the Study of the Book, Bodleian Library, Oxford);